What are Databricks Asset Bundles?

 How do Databricks Asset Bundles work?

 Bundle metadata is defined using YAML files that specify the artifacts, resources, and configuration of a Databricks project.
 You can create this YAML file manually or generate one using a bundle template.
 The Databricks CLI can then be used to validate, deploy, and run bundles using these bundle YAML files.
-You can deploy and run bundle projects from IDEs, terminals, or within Databricks directly.
-We’ll cover using the Databricks CLI in this article.
+You can run bundle projects from IDEs, terminals, or within Databricks directly.
+This article uses the Databricks CLI.

 Bundles can be created manually or based on a template.
 The Databricks CLI provides default templates for simple use cases, but for more specific or complex jobs, you can create custom bundle templates to implement your team’s best practices and keep common configurations consistent.

-For more details on the configuration YAML used to express Databricks Asset Bundles, see Databricks Asset Bundle configurations.
+For more details on the configuration YAML used to express Databricks Asset Bundles, see Databricks Asset Bundle configuration.

 Configure your environment to use bundles

 Use the Databricks CLI to easily deploy bundles from the command line.
-You can check if the Databricks CLI is installed and the current version you’re using by running the following command:
+To install the Databricks CLI, see Install or update the Databricks CLI.

 databricks --version

 After installing the Databricks CLI, verify that your remote Databricks workspaces are configured correctly.
 Bundles require the workspace files feature to be enabled as this feature supports working with files other than Databricks Notebooks, such as .py and .yml files.
-If you’re using Databricks Runtime version 11.2 (or later) this feature should be enabled by default.
+If you’re using Databricks Runtime version 11.3 LTS or above, this feature is enabled by default.

 Authentication